jasmine/jasmine/README.md

 at the time of release.
 Other browsers, as well as older & newer versions of some supported browsers, are likely to work.
 However, Jasmine isn't tested against them and they aren't actively supported.

-\* Environments that are past end of life are supported on a best-effort basis.
-They may be dropped in a future minor release of Jasmine if continued support becomes impractical.
+\* Supported on a best-effort basis.
+Support for these versions may be dropped if it becomes impractical, and bugs affecting only these versions may not be treated as release blockers.

 To find out what environments work with a particular Jasmine release, see the [release notes](https://github.com/jasmine/jasmine/tree/main/release_notes).